apache/sling-whiteboard/remote-content-api/sample-graphql-api/README.md

 This sample provides a GraphQL query and command API that uses the sibling `document-aggregator` module to output complete documents that aim to provide everything that's required to render a given Sling resource.

-As I write this it doesn't use the SLING-10309 GraphQL pagination features yet, but it should.

 To start this, build the sibling modules with `mvn clean install` in the parent folder of this one and then, in this folder, run